\\\ Pet Charities

 Pet And Animal Charities

-There are many animal charities including the not-for-profit UK registered organisations, which pet owners have relied upon since 1824; Queen Victoria granted the Society for the Prevention of Cruelty to Animals Royal status 1840, now known as the Royal Society for the Protection of Cruelty to Animals.
+There are many animal charities including the not-for-profit UK registered organizations, which pet owners have relied upon since 1824; Queen Victoria granted the Society for the Prevention of Cruelty to Animals Royal status 1840, now known as the Royal Society for the Protection of Cruelty to Animals.

 Top Earning UK Pet Charities A selection of the larger pet charities earners includes The Royal Society for the Protection of Cruelty to Animals RSPCA, The Royal Society for the Protection of Birds, RSPB, The People’s Dispensary for Sick Animals, PDSA, Dogs Trust, The Guide Dogs for the Blind Association, Cats Protection, The Donkey Sanctuary, Blue Cross, National Animal Welfare Trust, Battersea Dogs Home.